lucee/lucee-docs/docs/04.guides/05.working-with-source/03.java-using-lucee-in-java/page.md

 ## Using the Lucee objects from Java ##

-once you have a reference to the CFMLEngine and the PageContext objects, you can easily interact with Lucee from your code.  here is an example on how to get / set Lucee values from within your Java code:
+once you have a reference to the CFMLEngine and the PageContext objects, you can easily interact with Lucee from your code.
+Here is an example on how to get / set Lucee values from within your Java code:

 ```java
 // get a reference to the Application Scope: